psychemedia/storytelling-notes/fairy_midwife.md

 Benjamin Thorpe, *Northern mythology, comprising the principal popular traditions and superstitions of Scandinavia, north Germany, and the Netherlands*, 1851, vol. II

-TO DO

 pp.128-130 (Danish Traditions)

 THE UNDERGROUND FOLK FETCH A MIDWIFE.

-One Christmas eve, as a woman was preparing meat for the family, an Elf-man came to her, begging her to ac company him and help his wife who was in labour.
+One Christmas eve, as a woman was preparing meat for the family, an Elf-man came to her, begging her to accompany him and help his wife who was in labour.
 The woman having consented to accompany him, he took her on his back and descended with her into the earth through a fountain.
 Here the woman learned that the Elf-wife could not be delivered without the aid of a Christian woman, she being herself a Christian, but had been carried off by the Elf-man.

 When the child was born, the Elf-man took it in his arms and went away with it, which, as the mother told the woman, he did for the reason, that if he could find two newly married persons, in the bridal bed, before they had repeated their Paternoster, he could, by laying the child between them, procure for it all the good fortune that was designed for the newly married pair.
 The wife then instructed her helper as to what she had to do when the Elf-man returned: "First" said she, "you must eat nothing, if he asks you; for I ate, and therefore never returned.
 Next, if he will make you a present, and gives you the choice between something that looks like silver and something that looks like potsherds, do you choose the latter.
-And when he again bears you hence, seize, if you can, on a gooseberry bush, and say : Now, in the name of God, now I am on my own!"
+And when he again bears you hence, seize, if you can, on a gooseberry bush, and say: Now, in the name of God, now I am on my own!"

 In an hour the man returned with the child, quite angry that he had not found what he had been seeking after.
 He then offered the stranger woman some refection, and on her refusal to take any, said: "They did not strike thee on the mouth who taught thee that."
-He then offered her a present, but she accepted only some black potsherds ; and when she again found herself on the face of the earth, she did as she had been directed.
+He then offered her a present, but she accepted only some black potsherds; and when she again found herself on the face of the earth, she did as she had been directed.
 With the potsherds in her apron, she now proceeded to her dwelling, but before she entered she cast them into the ash-hole, and refused to tell her husband where she had been.
 But when the maid-servant came running into the room, say ing that something shone like silver in the ash-hole, and when she herself saw that it was pure silver, she told her husband where she had been, and they came into good circumstances through that Christmas eve.

 One night a Troll came to a midwife in Bingsbierg and requested her to accompany him down through a mound to help his wife.
 She followed him into the earth, without suffering any injury; but having afterwards divulged what she had seen in the mound, she lost her sight.

-An Elf-wife who was in labour sent a message to a mid wife, requesting her aid.
-Having received the child, the Elf-folk gave her an ointment to rub over its eyes ; but in doing which some adhered to her fingers, so that she inadvertently anointed her own eyes with it.
+An Elf-wife who was in labour sent a message to a midwife, requesting her aid.
+Having received the child, the Elf-folk gave her an ointment to rub over its eyes; but in doing which some adhered to her fingers, so that she inadvertently anointed her own eyes with it.
 On her way home she remarked that something had happened to her sight; for as she passed by a rye-field she saw that it swarmed with small Elf-folk, who went about clipping off the ears.
 "What are ye doing there?" cried the woman, on seeing them steal the corn from the field; and got for answer: "If thou canst see us, thus thou shalt be served."
 They then thronged about her and put out her eyes.

 ```